Research Associates

 Dr. Petek Eylul Taneri

-CHEMRES, University of Galway
+Centre for Health Research Methodology, University of Galway

 Dr Taneri graduated from medical school in 2010.
 Dr Taneri worked as a general practitioner in a small Turkish town in the Syrian border and became a Public Health Specialist in 2017.
 For two years Dr Taneri worked as the manager of Community Cancer Prevention, Early Diagnosis and Screening Center in Turkey.
 Between 2019 and 2022 Eylul was an Assistant Professor in Bahcesehir University Faculty of Medicine Public Health Department, Istanbul, Turkey.
-Currently Eylul works as a Postdoctoral Researcher in the National University of Ireland Galway.
+Currently Eylul works as a Postdoctoral Researcher in the University of Galway.

 Dr Taneri graduated from medical school in 2010.
 Dr Taneri worked as a general practitioner in a small Turkish town in the Syrian border and became a Public Health Specialist in 2017.
 For two years Dr [...]